 <!-- omitted for brevity -->

 How to avoid that?
 With ZenRows!
-Not only does this service offer the best anti-bot toolkit, it can also rotate your User Agent, add IP rotation capabilities, and more.
+Not only does this service offer the best anti-bot toolkit, but it also rotates your User Agent, adds IP rotation, and more.

 Run your spider again, and this time it'll print the source HTML of the G2 page: